Find information to share

 Here is helpful information you can share with friends, family members and coworkers about the importance of getting screened.
 Tell them about your experience and encourage them to get screened too.

-- Most insurance plans cover 100% of the cost of screening with no co-pays or deductibles.
-Even without insurance, there are low cost, reliable options.
+- Most insurance plans cover all the cost of screening with no out-of-pocket costs such as co-pays or deductibles.
+Even without insurance, there are low cost, reliable options, including ones you can do at home.

-- Then, do what I’m doing: tell someone else.
+- Get screened, then, do what I’m doing: tell someone else.

 Your story could save a life.